 The .999 copper run is listed at 2000 pieces, the .999 silver at 500 and the .9999 gold strikes at only 99 sets.
 Each coin in silver and copper has a stamped edge with the number in the run.
 All the silver and copper rounds are done in an antiqued brushed satin proof finish and each metal set has its own obverse design with aid in reducing counterfeit coins being produced.

 American Royal Mint Zodiac Bars

-These silver bars are a bit of an enigma as they were done by the American Royal Mint and the dies still seem to be circulating but it says limited edition.
+These silver bars are a bit of an enigma as the American Royal Mint did them, and the dies still seem to be circulating, but it says limited edition.
 The denomination is clearly marked at 15 grains of .999 silver.
 Grains are not a common measurement in modern days, but here is the math: